html5rocks/www.html5rocks.com/content/tutorials/streaming/multimedia/en/index.md

 If your videos are constructed correctly, there's nothing special you need to do here.
 Just make sure this first chunk is indeed the first one you append.

-Then for subsequent appends, request the appropriate byte ranges and go to town:
+Then for subsequent appends, request the appropriate byte range and go to town:

     sourceBuffer.append(webMChunk2);
     sourceBuffer.append(webMChunk3);
     ...

+**<h4 id="toc-slicing-file">Slicing a file</h4>**

-The second way to cut up a file is to do things ahead of time on the server.
-This can even be done on the client using the File APIs.
-For example, here's an snippet that XHRs in a file and splices it into pieces `File.slice()`:
+The second way to dice a file is to do things ahead of time on the server.
+However, for demonstration purposes, we can do so client-side using the File APIs.

+As an example, here's how to use XHR to request a file and slice it into pieces using `File.slice()`:

     var FILENAME = 'test.webm';
     var NUM_CHUNKS = 5;